 When 4K first came out back in 2016, there was no real reason to upgrade to a 4K TV.
 Why?
 Because: a) 4K content was sparse; and b) the few 4K televisions that were on the market retailed for north of a thousand bucks.
 But oh, how times have changed.

 Fast-forward to 2019, and there’s no shortage of 4K material, with networks churning it out by the dozen.
-It’s also not difficult to come across an affordable 4K TV, like this 50-inch Vizio V-Series, which is now on sale for a modest $300 — down $60.
+It’s also not difficult to come across an affordable 4K TV, like this 50-inch Vizio V-Series, which is for a modest $300 — down $60.

 A reduction of $60 may not seem like the deal of the century, but this particular television was an absolute bargain for a 50-inch model in the first place, sitting on Walmart’s shelves for $360 — so we aren’t going to look this gift horse in the mouth.